tristanbatchler/tbat.me/_posts/2022-12-20-deploying-your-godot-python-mmo-to-production.md

 redditurl:
 ---

-Welcome to the first ad-hoc lesson continuing on from the [core series Godot Python MMO series](/projects/godot-python-mmo-tutorial-series).
+Welcome to the first ad-hoc lesson continuing on from the [core Godot Python MMO series](/projects/godot-python-mmo-tutorial-series).
 In this lesson we'll be looking at how to secure and deploy our game to production so that anyone in the world can play it over the internet!

 ## Encryption at rest
 As you may have noticed, our game is currently storing all of its data in plain text.
 This is fine for development, but it's not a good idea to store passwords and other sensitive information in plain text in production.
 We can fix this by using a hashing algorithm to encrypt our passwords before we store them in the database.